kYpranite/IP-Blacklist-Scraper/README.md

 # IP-Blacklist-Scraper
-Scrapes the firehol Github and converts IPs into plain text
+Scrapes the firehol repository and converts IPs into plain text

 ## **Configuration**